LiyrAstroph/PyCALI/docs/intercali.rst

 and `FixedErrorScale`, respectively.

-In practice, there might be instances that the extent of inappropriate assignment of data errors changes annually or by some periods, leading to the sysetematic errors needed to add are not uniform.
+In practice, there might be instances that the extent of inappropriate assignment of data errors changes annually or by some periods, meaning that the sysetematic errors to add are not uniform.
 PyCALI can also handle this situation.
 Input a flag to each data point to classify the period with a uniform expected systematic error and error scale as follows::

   # code1 120